 Data from Early Academies

 In a two-year initiative with 11 non-profit organizations, participants surveyed by an evaluation firm reported that their engagement with C4CW increased their organizations’ capacity to realize their mission and goals and nurture a healthier working environment for staff.
-In particular, participants reported statistically significant increases in: (1) their organizations’ capacity to effectively address adaptive dilemmas; (2) their understanding of core concepts in the Leadership for Collective Wisdom™ framework; (3) their capacity to embody a majority of the self leadership commitments and all of the collective leadership commitments; and (4) their experience of generosity towards others and oneself.
+In particular, participants reported statistically significant increases in: (1) their organizations’ capacity to effectively address adaptive dilemmas; (2) their understanding of foundational concepts of Living Collective Wisdom; (3) their capacity to embody a majority of the self leadership commitments and all of the collective leadership commitments; and (4) their experience of generosity towards others and oneself.
 The Angell Foundation’s Organizational Spirituality Initiative: Telling the Story, Final Report.
 Watsonville, CA: Applied Survey Research, 2015.

 In a three-year initiative with a cohort of behavioral health organizations, participants reported an increase in their organization’s capacity to have a positive impact on the people they serve, reflect on the impact of its work using data, and adapt to challenges.
 They also reported an increased capacity to better adapt to current policy and fiscal changes affecting the larger system; to nurture a stronger and more positive internal environment; and to more effectively collaborate among each other and with the system’s funder.
 Cultivating Cultures of Collective Wisdom: Assessing the Impact and Lessons Learned from the Wisdom Transformation Initiative.
 Hermosa Beach, CA: Center for Collective Wisdom, 2016.

 As part of the two initiatives referenced above, we conducted video interviews with staff members from participating organizations.
-In the following videos, participants reflect on their experience with the Leadership for Collective Wisdom™ framework and with the processes designed and facilitated by C4CW.
+In the following videos, participants reflect on their experience with the leadership core competency of Living Collective Wisdom, and with the processes designed and facilitated by C4CW.